GiorgiMakh/discordbotjs/README.md

 3. Set up configuration:

    - Configure the Token in the `.env` file.
-Replace `Your-Token` with your actual MongoDB connection URL.
+Replace `Your-Token` with your actual Token.
    - Configure the Cliend id in the `.env` file.
 Replace `Your-Application-ClientID` with your key.

 Register commands: